AishwaryaDekhane/DeepFake-Detection/README.md

 ## 📌 Overview

 This project benchmarks deepfake detection systems using audio that has been deliberately distorted through various post-processing attacks.
-It evaluates models like **ResNet-18** on **spectrogram-transformed audio data** and emphasizes resilience under real-world distortions.
+It evaluates models on **spectrogram-transformed audio data** and emphasizes resilience under real-world distortions.

 ---